-An Insider's Guide to Applying to Oxford and Cambridge
+Oxford and Cambridge: An Insider's Guide to Applying

-- Seek to attract the best and brightest applicants regardless of background, which they seek out via extensive access programmes across the UK, as well as visits overseas.
+- Seek to attract the best and brightest applicants regardless of background;

-- Have highly rigorous and fair application procedures designed to allow the very best candidates to shine; and
+- Have rigorous and fair application procedures designed to let the best candidates shine;

 - Are diverse and vibrant places to live and study.

 Both Oxford and Cambridge universities are made up of individual colleges, as well as different academic departments.
 While academic departments are responsible for core teaching and assessment, a college will be your home when studying.
 Colleges provide academic and pastoral support and arrange small group tuition, sometimes with a tutor or supervisor from another college.

 Each college will have a diverse range of students — usually including both undergraduate and graduate students — studying across a range of subject areas.

 The college system offers the benefits of belonging to a large, internationally renowned university, and also to a smaller, interdisciplinary academic college community.
 You will have access to your college's facilities, such as an extensive library and IT provision, as well as the resources of the wider university.

 You are able to specify a preferred college when you make your UCAS application.
 Whatever you may have heard, college choice does not matter!
 Each offers the same excellent standard of teaching and the same high academic standards.